 Pro Tip: As we’ve emphasized, the quality of the installation is the single most important factor in how long your roof will last.

 We recommend requesting roofing estimates from several experienced contractors in your area.
 Learn about the experience of the crew installing the roof and the workmanship warranty offered by the contractor.
 Definitely review the manufacturer’s warranty too.

 Owens Corning shingles are second in market share, but probably behind CertainTeed and Malarkey in quality.
 CertainTeed uses a lot more material in those shingles, providing more protection from severe weather.

-Still, as noted, OC is better than most brands at standing behind its warranties and providing satisfactory customer service.
+Still, as noted, OC is better than most brands at standing behind their warranties and providing satisfactory customer service.

 Ask your chosen contractor to carefully follow OC’s installation guidelines (or those of any brand you choose), because doing so is the best way to prevent warranty claim rejection based on faulty installation.